pnandhana/PixelArtCanvas/README.md

 BLACK AND WHITE PIXEL ART CANVAS

-This program creates a simple black and white pixel art canvas using basic HTML<CSS< and JavaScript.
+This program creates a simple black and white pixel art canvas using basic HTML,CSS and JavaScript.
 You can click on each pixel to toggle its background color between black and white, allowing to create cute patterns.

 GETTING STARTED